Lacrymology/states/doc/intro.rst

 everyone.
 No need to merge changes from one repo to another.
 These states don't contain undisclosable information.
-If a low-level state requires a client's change that can't be shared to everyone it's kept in the client's specific repository (or repositories).
+If a low-level state requires a client's change that can't be shared to everyone its kept in the client's specific repository (or repositories).
 GitFS feature of Salt allows to have multiple repositories plugged together without causing any potential conflicts.
 All repositories content are then, considered as a single flat merged file-system.